 Treating arthritis with cannabis is not a modern idea.
 Back in 2700 B.C., Emperor Shen-Nung, known as the Father of Chinese Medicine, would often prescribe the plant to treat a variety of arthritic conditions from gout to rheumatism.

 Today, medical cannabis continues to be an effective treatment option for those suffering from arthritis pain.
-In fact, it is estimated that around
+In fact, it is estimated that around two thirds of Canadians currently using medical cannabis are doing so to help manage arthritis symptoms.

 Despite this link between medical cannabis users and arthritis, there remains a deficit of properly funded research.
-This
+This can deter many physicians from recommending this healing plant, and leaves many patients feeling like prescription medicine is their only option.

 Luckily, the Canadian Arthritis Association is so supportive about the possibilities of cannabis treatment, they are funding future research between the disease and it’s treatment through medical cannabis.